Cat Bells is a fell in the Lake District

 The descent was the hardest part.
 Most people

-couple of times; the rocks are so smooth from where everyone has climbed them.
+arguably climbing down was worse, especially with an audience.
+The rocks are so smooth from where everyone has climbed them.